yzzhang/machine-learning/deep_learning/nlp/spark-nlp-docker/README.md

-# Docker Environment for Spark NLP
+# Running Spark NLP in Docker Container

 This repository is to show how to setup a docker environment for using [Spark NLP](https://www.johnsnowlabs.com/spark-nlp).
 It is based on the [Spark NLP Docker image](https://hub.docker.com/r/johnsnowlabs/spark-nlp-workshop).